MimicTester1307/arxiv_retriever/README.md

 # Usage

-After ensuring that installation is successful (via pip or source), you can use it using the `axiv` call.
+After installation, use the package via the `axiv` command:

 To view available commands:
 ```shell